-Mr. Twardowski represents a national wireless communications provider in permitting matters, and he has assisted the client in securing approvals for the installation or modification of wireless telecommunications facilities in dozens of Massachusetts and Rhode Island communities.
+He represents a national wireless communications provider in permitting matters, and has assisted the client in securing approvals for the installation or modification of wireless telecommunications facilities in dozens of Massachusetts and Rhode Island communities.

 Land Use Policy and Legislation

 Tim advises a national real estate trade association on state and local land use and real estate-related initiatives and trends across the country.
 He has prepared analyses of more than 200 state and local legislative proposals nationwide, including land use development codes, impact fees, inclusionary housing, eminent domain, and short-term rental restrictions.

-Mr. Twardowski has also prepared industry-sponsored legislation on real estate issues, including private transfer fees, eminent domain, homeowner associations, adequate water supply, and tenant opportunity to purchase property.
+He also has prepared industry-sponsored legislation on real estate issues, including private transfer fees, eminent domain, homeowner associations, adequate water supply, and tenant opportunity to purchase property.
 He was part of a team that prepared real estate industry sponsored bills to amend the Massachusetts Zoning Act.

-Prior to joining the firm, Mr. Twardowski was the assistant city attorney for Park City, Utah, where he regularly advised the city's Planning Commission, Board of Adjustment, Historic Preservation Board, and Community Development Department.
+Prior to joining the firm, Tim was the assistant city attorney for Park City, Utah, where he regularly advised the city's Planning Commission, Board of Adjustment, Historic Preservation Board, and Community Development Department.

-Mr. Twardowski is active in the community.
-He has served on the Town of Franklin Master Plan Committee and Public Land Use Committee, and he is currently a member of the Town’s Zoning Board of Appeals.
-He has helped lead firm efforts to assist Greater Boston Legal Services, which provides free legal services in civil matters to needy residents.
+Tim is active in the community.
+He has served on the Town of Franklin Master Plan Committee and Public Land Use Committee, and is currently a member of the Town’s Zoning Board of Appeals.
+He has helped lead firm efforts to assist Greater Boston Legal Services, which provides free legal services in civil matters to disadvantaged residents.